NA3HL Fraser Cup Championship

-The five divisional playoff champions along with one wild card team will advance to the NA3HL Fraser Cup Championship Tournament, where they will play a two- game round-robin format followed by a semi-final and a championship game at the St. Peters Rec Plex in St. Peters, Missouri from April 15-19.
-The five divisional playoff winners and the wild card team will then be seeded 1-5 based on their regular season point totals.
-The wild card team that will be seeded 6th will be the team with the highest winning percentage to lose in the division finals.
+The five divisional playoff champions along with one wild card team will advance to the NA3HL Fraser Cup Championship Tournament, where they will play a two-game round-robin format followed by a semi-final and a championship game at the St. Peters Rec Plex in St. Peters, Missouri from April 15-19.
+The five divisional playoff winners and the wild card team will then be seeded 1-6 based on their regular season point totals.
+The wild card team will be the team with the highest regular season winning percentage to lose in the division finals.
 A round-robin format with two pools will be implemented, with the top two teams in each pool advancing to the Semi-Finals, where they will then cross over to play the other top two teams from the other pool.
 The winners of the Semi-Finals will advance to the Fraser Cup Championship Game.

 The Fraser Cup is named in the memory of Robert 'Fraser' Ritchie, a long-time staff member of the NAHL, NA3HL and NAPHL.
 On June 10, 2017, Ritchie passed away after a long and courageous battle with cancer.
 Although Ritchie ultimately lost his battle with the disease, his influence and daily interactions with all of the owners, coaches, staff, volunteers and administrators in the NAHL, NA3HL and NAPHL, will never be forgotten, and are now and forever memorialized with the annual awarding of the Fraser Cup.